Rich Ellerson

-Richard Emmet Ellerson (born January 1, 1953) is an American former football coach.
+Richard “Dick” Emmet Ellerson (born January 1, 1953) is an American former football coach.
 He was the head football coach at Southern Utah University in 1996, at California Polytechnic State University from 2001 to 2008, and the United States Military Academy from 2009 to 2013.
 While at Cal Poly, Ellerson's teams won three conference championships and compiled a 56–34 record, giving him the third highest winning percentage of any football coach in school history.

 Early life

 Ellerson attended Salpointe Catholic High School in Tucson, Arizona.
 He received a congressional appointment to the United States Naval Academy, which he attended for his freshman year of 1972–73 prior to transferring following a Navy summer program in Honolulu.
 He subsequently attended the University of Hawaii between 1974 and 1977, when he played for the Hawaii Warriors football team as a center and linebacker.

 Coaching career

 Early coaching positions

 After graduating college in 1977, Ellerson served as a Hawaii graduate assistant under head coach Dick Tomey.
-From 1992 to 1995, he served at Arizona as an assistant head coach and defensive line coach, working alongside defensive coordinator Larry MacDuff.
+From 1992 to 1995, he served at Arizona as an outside linebacker and defensive line coach, working alongside defensive coordinator Larry MacDuff.
 During his four-year tenure, Arizona was ranked as a top-ten team in total defense and was the number-two defense against the rush in 1992 and 1993.
 He also worked with special teams, and helped mentor placekicker Steve McLaughlin to a Lou Groza Award-winning season in 1994.

 In 1996, Ellerson served as the head coach at Southern Utah, where he oversaw an improvement to a record of 4–7 from 2–9 the previous season.
 That year, Southern Utah was the leading the NCAA Division I-AA (now Division I FCS) team in rushing offense.
 He returned to Arizona from 1997 to 2000 as the defensive coordinator and kickers coach.
 In his final season there, he coached the Wildcats to become the eighth-ranked rush defense in the nation, allowing 88.5 yards per game on average.
 Arizona also led the Pac-10 Conference in rush defense and was second in total defense, allowing 317.5 yards per game.